Terms

 Full synchronization

-DTS reads the historical data (data before the DTS instance starts) of the objects to be synchronized or migrated from the source database and writes all the historical data to the destination database.
+A DTS instance that reads the historical data of the objects to be synchronized or migrated from the source database and writes all the data to the destination database.
+In this case, the historical data refers to the data before a DTS instance starts to run.

 Full data migration